Fatumayattani/soma_vault/README.md

 2. **AI-Powered Content Generation**:
    - The **Prompt API** processes the input and generates tailored educational content, such as lesson summaries, quizzes, and study aids.
 3. **Accessing Content**:
    - The generated content is then displayed directly within the extension's interface for easy viewing and use.
+4. **Localization**:
+   - The AI ensures that the content is localized according to the language, culture, and educational needs of the user.